Double Play: Mother & Daughter Set New Courses in Life with Education

 suddenly fragile life.

-earning a driver’s license, prom, and more,” Yvette shared.
-“Even attending each softball
+like earning a driver’s license, prom, and more,” Yvette shared.
+“Even attending each

-cleared to return to the softball diamond and is enjoying a leadership role as the
+was cleared to return to the softball diamond and is enjoying a leadership role as

 Bonnie started every game this season and led the team in sacrifice bunts.

 “I’m just so proud that with every obstacle she has faced, she does what it takes